 In this story-based workout app, you’re Runner 5.
 Your mission?
 To help rebuild civilization by retrieving critical supplies outside of your virtual base.
 The app keeps track of your distance, as the story and instructions play out, but fear not, you can still listen to your music as you run.

-Runkeeper uses GPS to map your runs, while logging the speed and distance run.
+Runkeeper uses GPS to map your runs while logging the speed and distance run.
 Users set goals, then get audio distance and time updates during the run.
 There’s great music integration — you can listen to your favorite playlist and switch tracks within the app.
+It shows a variety of real-time information and is compatible with the Apple Watch.

 Run for charity with this app.
 Running this app before beginning your exercise routine will earn 25 cents per mile for your selected charity (bikers earn 10 cents per mile).
 You will, however, have to share your activity on Facebook for the charities to receive the donations.